 Our partnership with HEINEKEN UK has been transformational.
 Together, we’ve scaled up our operations to a national level, forged greater community cohesion and allowed disadvantaged groups to contribute to making their cities more sustainable.

 In October 2014, Heineken UK and The Orchard Project launched the UK’s largest ever community orchard support programme.
-Through this collaboration, we have taken huge strides in realising our vision: to ensure that every household in the UK’s towns and cities is within walking distance of a community orchard.
+Through this collaboration, we have grown into a truly national organisation, and taken huge strides towards realising our vision: to ensure that every household in the UK’s towns and cities is within walking distance of a community orchard.

 The Partnership’s Legacy: Highlights and Statistics